Sandbird/Dayz.Epoch.1062.3d.Editor.Hive.Mission/README.md

 ### Premade Character Setup
 - ***[DefaultTruePreMadeFalse = false;]***
 This setup DOES NOT initialize the character based on a database entry, or does any HIVE related queries on mission start. (like load objects etc).
-Instead it uses some premade stats that you set, and only uses the Database on updates (buy vehilces etc)
+Instead it uses some premade stats that you set, and only uses the Database on updates (buy vehicles etc)
 The loadout of the player is set in the init.sqf in line ***77***
 ```sh
 player setVariable ["CharacterID", "1", true];		// Set here the characterID of the player.
 It can be anything...just leave it 1 if you want.